Leoooo333/Leoooo333.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a third-year bachelor's student at Northeastern University, majoring in Software Engineering.
-Besides a strong interest in coding, I'm also keen on mathematics.
-My research interests lie in 3D computer vision and computer graphics, like neural rendering and 3D reconstruction.
+I am a forth-year bachelor's student at Northeastern University, majoring in Software Engineering.
+My lifelong goal is to join the real world to the virtual, ushering the “metaverse” into reality.

+My research interests lie in Computer Vision and Computer Graphics.
 I currently have a focus on inverse rendering problems, especially on the part of the light estimation and editable scene reconstruction.